abinash124/INFOX-Connect-NodeJS/README.md

 To run the Node application locally in your machine:

-- After you call run this command to install all the dependencies locally.
+- After you call run this command to install node dependencies locally.
 ``npm install``

+- After you call run this command to install react dependencies locally.
+``npm run client-install``